 The 2020 North Complex Fire burned much of the land around the Feather Falls Trail.
-The earliest it will open is spring of 2021.
 More information here.

-Feather Falls, Plumas National Forest.
-CLOSED through at least the spring of 2023.
+Feather Falls Trail, Plumas National Forest.
+CLOSED through at least early spring of 2024.
 Hike 25, 100 Classic Hikes: Northern California, 4e

-Right now: all of Lassen Volcanic National Park is closed due to the Dixie Fire.
+Much of Lassen Volcanic National Park burned during the 2021 Dixie Fire.

-Much of the Caribou Wilderness has burned in the 2021 Dixie Fire.
-Most or all of the hiking trails will be closed in the area until at least the summer of 2022.
-See details of the Dixie Fire Lassen National Forest closure, in effect through November 30.
+Much of the Caribou Wilderness burned heavily in the 2021 Dixie Fire.
+Most or all of the hiking trails have been affected.

-The following hike in 100 Classic Hikes: Northern California, 4e, is not open:
+The following hike in 100 Classic Hikes: Northern California, 4e, is affected:

 Caribou Wilderness (Hike 28)

-The following hikes in Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions are not open:
+The following hikes in Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions are affected: